 Our common stock is quoted on the Nasdaq National Market under the symbol "PLAB."
-On December 4, 2003, the last reported sale price of the common stock on the Nasdaq National Market was \$16.90 per share.
+On August 15, 2003, the last reported sale price of the common stock on the Nasdaq National Market was \$17.85 per share.
 The notes are not listed on any national securities exchange or quoted on any automated quotation system.

 Investing in the notes involves risks.
-See " $\underline{Risk\ Factors}$ " beginning on page 8.
+See "Risk Factors" beginning on page 6.

 We will not receive any of the proceeds from the sale of the notes or shares of common stock by any of the selling security holders.
 The notes and the shares of common stock may be offered and sold from time to time directly by the selling security holders or alternatively through broker dealers or agents.
 The notes and the shares of common stock may be sold in one or more transactions at fixed prices, at market prices prevailing at the time of sale or at negotiated prices.
 In addition, our shares of common stock may be offered from time to time through ordinary brokerage transactions on the Nasdaq National Market.
 See "Plan of Distribution."
-Under some circumstances, the selling security holders may be deemed to be underwriting commissions.
-If the selling security holders use any broker-dealers, any commissions paid to broker-dealers and, if broker-dealers purchase any notes or common stock as principals, any profits received by such broker-dealers on the resale of the notes or common stock, may be deemed to be underwriting discounts or commissions under the Securities Act.
+Under some circumstances, the selling security holders may be deemed to be underwriters as defined in the Securities Act of 1933 and any profits realized by such selling security holders may be deemed to be underwriting security holders use any broker-dealers, any commissions paid to broker-dealers and, if broker-dealers purchase any notes or common stock as principals, any profits received by such broker-dealers on the resale of the notes or common stock, may be deemed to be underwriting discounts or commissions under the Securities Act.